 Introducing the 2021 Stanley Greene Legacy Prize and Fellowship recipient, Tako Robakidze.

-NOOR, a lens-based cultural institution, and the NOOR Foundation, a non-profit committed to social change through documentary practice, supports the craft and professional aspirations of underrepresented photojournalists whose creative work echoes the commitment and passion with which Stanley approached photography.
+NOOR Images is a foundation and creative production platform dedicated to pressing environmental, social, and humanitarian issues through compelling visual narratives.
+We are dedicated to driving social change through documentary practice and supporting the craft and professional aspirations of underrepresented photojournalists, whose creative work embodies the commitment and passion Stanley brought to photography.
 The 2021 Stanley Greene Legacy Prize and Fellowship recipient is Tako Robakidze for her long-term project 'Creeping Borders', which shows how the Russian occupation in Georgia affects people's daily lives in the villages along the alleged "border" and shares the stories of Internally Displaced Peoples (IDPs) who have suffered along the way.

 "It is an absolute honour to receive the prize and fellowship associated with Stanley Greene", says Tako Robakidze.
 "He knew my country intimately and worked on projects that conveyed the depth of the Caucasus region".